apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

     If the range contains multiple elements with the specified value, there is no guarantee which one will be found.

-It is quite easy to add this constraint.
-This is where TLA+ starts to shine:
+It is quite easy to add this constraint [^no-pre].
+This is where TLA+ starts to
+shine:

 ```tla
 {{#include ../../../test/tla/bin-search/BinSearch5.tla:80:88}}